paritytech/polkadot-sdk/templates/minimal/node/README.md

 ℹ️ A node -  in Polkadot - is a binary executable, whose primary purpose is to execute the [runtime](../runtime/README.md).

-🔗 It communicated with other nodes in the network, and aims for [consensus](https://wiki.polkadot.network/docs/learn-consensus) among them.
+🔗 It communicates with other nodes in the network, and aims for [consensus](https://wiki.polkadot.network/docs/learn-consensus) among them.

 ⚙️ It acts as a remote procedure call (RPC) server, allowing interaction with the blockchain.